dantaki/rgged/README.md

 # rgged
-Alter or Add Read Group Tags to BAM Files
+Alter or Add Read Group Tags to BAM Files with C++

 ## Install